 The atmosphere at Masefield is purposeful, happy, and welcoming.
 Located in the heart of Little Lever, the school functions as a community hub where pupils feel secure and valued.
 The 2024 Ofsted inspection found that pupils flourish and are extremely well motivated to make the most of the wide range of opportunities on offer.

 The school motto, Believe, Achieve, Succeed, is more than a slogan; it is the heartbeat of the daily routine.
 Leaders have created a culture where academic success and personal growth are celebrated in equal measure.
-This is a school that manages to be academically rigorous while maintaining a warm, family-oriented feel, striking a balance that suits families seeking both high standards and a nurturing environment.
+This is a school that manages to be academically rigorous while maintaining a warm, family-oriented feel, striking a balance that suits families seeking both high standards and a supportive atmosphere.

 Individual subject scores further highlight the school's strengths.
-In reading, the average scaled score was 110 (England average: 105), while mathematics followed at 109 (England average: 104).
-These figures demonstrate that teaching is exceptionally effective across the core curriculum.
+In reading, the average scaled score was 109, while mathematics also stood at 109; grammar, punctuation and spelling was 110.
+These figures demonstrate that teaching is effective across the core curriculum.

 England ranks and key metrics (where available)